CampagneLaboratory/goby/cpp/README.txt

       # edit the "configure.ac" file to uncomment the AX_BOOST_ lines.
       #
       chmod +x autogen.sh
-      ./autogen.sh
       #
-      # for root or cygwin, don't use the --prefix command
+      # for root or cygwin, don't use the --prefix option
       #
+      ./autogen.sh --prefix=${LOCAL_LIB}
+      #
+      # The Goby autogen.sh script runs configure, so it is not
+      # necessary to run configure again, but this is the command
+      # you would use.
+For root or cygwin, don't use the
+      # --prefix option.
+      #
-      ./configure --prefix=/home/YOUR_USERNAME/local-lib
+      ./configure --prefix=${LOCAL_LIB}
       make
       make install